SheepTester-forks/curricular-analytics-exploration/README.md

 3. The Julia files also need to be manually updated, but I won't write their instructions here since I will probably update them later.

+   If there's a new college, search all Julia files for college code lists (eg `"TH"`) and add the new college code to the list.

 4. Run `make`.
 This will update the web report files in `reports/output/` as well as CSV files used in the Tableau views.

 5. **Web reports**: Replace the web report files to the [CMS](https://cms.ucsd.edu/) in `_files/` with the new files.
 Update the last updated dates in the corresponding instruction pages in `ca-views/`.